LeadsNearby/lnb-ma-integrations/README.md

 Version: 1.0.0
 Tested up to: 4.9.1

-Brands the Wordpress Backend for LeadsNearby
+Pushes Conversions from LNB Wordpress Sites to Ontraport for Easy Tracking